-Explore and visualize your data and manage all things Elastic Stack.
+Visualize and analyze your data and manage all things Elastic Stack.

-Whether you’re a user or admin, Kibana makes your data actionable by providing three key functions.
+Whether you’re an analyst or an admin, Kibana makes your data actionable by providing three key functions.
 Kibana is:

 - An open-source analytics and visualization platform.
 Use Kibana to explore your Elasticsearch data, and then build beautiful visualizations and dashboards.